NNPDF/nnpdf/doc/sphinx/source/vp/complex_runcards.rst

 	  - plot_fancy

 will produce plots where the two PDFs appear together.
-However we can also produce individual plots for each PDF, by simply specifying that we want to loop over `pdfs`:
+However, we can also produce individual plots for each PDF, by simply specifying that we want to loop over `pdfs`: